michelleberry/calculator/README.md

 # Calculator
-Just a calculator I made to learn python.
+Just a calculator I made in python.

 # Requirements
 - have python installed